-Internationally recognised as probably the leading commentator on all the world’s whiskies, Jim Murray is frequently asked to conduct tutored tastings.
+Internationally recognised as probably the leading commentator on all the world’s whiskies, Jim Murray is frequently asked to conduct virtual whisky tastings.
 Undertaken in a style which reflects Jim’s solidly professional approach, they are well organised, informative, witty and sometimes controversial but always full of passion, honesty and fun.

 Book a Tasting Event

 With 19 years experience of holding tutored whisky tastings, no occasion is too big or small for Jim Murray.
 His international repertoire of tutored tasting events has embraced every continent and spans from intimate parties for six through to Whisky and Gentlemen’s Clubs as well as large venue corporate gatherings, educational programmes for sales and marketing teams, television, radio and web-based tastings attended by thousands around the world.

 If it’s an evening of tartan, food, ice, cigars and corporate sales patter you’re after then you had better look elsewhere.
 But if you want to spend an evening with a professional, fiercely independent, internationally acclaimed whisky authority then contact email@example.com

 Jim Murray’s tasting events are subject to specific guidelines which are as follows:

 These are high energy, fun events designed to get people to enjoy whisky to the absolute maximum.
 Jim works carefully so people, whatever their level as a whisky enthusiast, will not feel out of place and will end the evening not only having been entertained but feeling that their understanding and appreciation of whisky has been greatly enhanced.
 However, to ensure each personalised tasting event is a success we have created some simple guidelines which must be observed.

 The smoking of cigars, cigarettes and pipes is strictly prohibited in the room in which the event is taking place.
 For this reason Jim Murray never attends whisky and cigar evenings.